11+ Financed Properties — Past the Conventional Cap

 Are there programs that allow more than 20 financed properties?

-Yes — certain non-agency portfolio and small-balance-commercial programs allow 25+, sometimes higher.
-Pricing and reserve requirements are steeper but the structure is real.
+Yes.
+Certain non-agency portfolio and small-balance-commercial programs allow 25+, sometimes higher.
+Pricing and reserve requirements are steeper but the structure is real and the capacity is there.